Get a solid start on starting solids

 Good to know

 you first start.
 Move to a thicker consistency once you feel your baby

 We’re here to help

-For questions or advice on how and when to start your baby on cereals, schedule a free session
+solids and when to start your baby on cereals, just text Dotti!
+She’s

 How was the information in this article?